Scottish Inter-District Championship: Professionalism

-The four District Sides: North and Midlands, South, Glasgow and Edinburgh were to become Caledonia Reds, Border Reivers, Glasgow Warriors and Edinburgh Rugby with professionalism.
+With professionalism, the four District Sides, Edinburgh, Glasgow, North and Midlands, and the South, were to become Edinburgh Rugby, Glasgow Warriors, Caledonia Reds and the Border Reivers.

-With the advent of the professional game in Scotland, the Scottish Inter-District Championship became a European Qualifying Tournament for the professional Scottish districts to determine if they qualified for the European Champions Cup (then the Heineken Cup) or the European Challenge Cup (then the European Conference or Amlin Cup).
+With the advent of the professional game in Scotland, the Scottish Inter-District Championship now became a European Qualifying Tournament for the professional Scottish districts to determine if they qualified for the European Champions Cup (then the Heineken Cup) or the European Challenge Cup (then the European Conference or Amlin Cup).
 This meant that the Scottish Exiles no longer competed in the tournament.

 Merger of professional teams

-In 1998, on the merger of Glasgow Rugby and Caledonia Reds to form Glasgow Caledonians – and the merger of Edinburgh Rugby with the Border Reivers to form the Edinburgh Reivers; the death knell was sounded for the Championship.
+In 1998, on the mergers of Edinburgh Rugby with the Border Reivers to form the Edinburgh Reivers, and Glasgow Rugby and Caledonia Reds to form Glasgow Caledonians, the death knell was sounded for the Championship.

-After the Tennents Tri-Series between Glasgow and Edinburgh in 1998–99, the Tri-Series survived into 1999–2000 without a sponsor.
-The Inter-District Championship then lingered on at amateur level once more till 2002 with the best players at amateur level once again playing for Glasgow District, Caledonia, Edinburgh District and Borders.
+After the Tennents Tri-Series between Edinburgh and Glasgow in 1998–99, the Tri-Series survived into 1999–2000 without a sponsor.
+The Inter-District Championship then lingered on at amateur level once more till 2002 with the best players at amateur level once again playing for Edinburgh District, Glasgow District, Caledonia and Borders.

 The professional Inter-District Championship was briefly resurrected in a new form in the 2002–03 season – with the re-establishment of the Border Reivers side – as the Bank of Scotland Pro Cup.
 However the Championship's return at professional level only lasted a single season as the expansion of the Celtic League the following season meant that the SRU scrapped the tournament to avoid fixture congestion with the Celtic League and European tournaments.

-The Border Reivers subsequent demise in 2007 saw once again Glasgow and Edinburgh as the only remaining Scottish professional sides making any prospect of a return of the Championship – as a Tri-Series again – remote, particularly in the light of fixture congestion.
+The Border Reivers subsequent demise in 2007 saw once again Edinburgh and Glasgow as the only remaining Scottish professional sides making any prospect of a return of the Championship – as a Tri-Series again – remote, particularly in the light of fixture congestion.

-Instead the two remaining sides Glasgow Warriors and Edinburgh Rugby use their Pro14 league matches to determine the winner of the 1872 Cup, a memorial of the world's first inter-district match.
+Instead the two remaining sides, Edinburgh Rugby and Glasgow Warriors, use their Pro14 league matches to determine the winner of the 1872 Cup, a memorial to the world's first inter-district match.